harshrai214/star-wars-character-app/README.md

 # Star Wars Character App

-A fully responsive React web application displaying Star Wars characters from SWAPI.
+A fully responsive React web application displaying Star Wars characters.
-Created as a take-home assignment for ZFWHospitality.

 ## How to Run the Project